Simon & Garfunkel: Critical reception and legacy

 Simon & Garfunkel received criticism at the height of their success.
 In 1968, Rolling Stone critic Arthur Schmidt described their music as "questionable ... it exudes a sense of process, and it is slick, and nothing too much happens."
 New York Times critic Robert Shelton said that the duo had "a kind of Mickey Mouse, timid, contrived" approach.
 According to Richie Unterberger of AllMusic, their clean sound and muted lyricism "cost them some hipness points during the psychedelic era ... the pair inhabited the more polished end of the folk-rock spectrum and was sometimes criticized for a certain collegiate sterility."
 He noted that some critics regard Simon's later solo work as superior to Simon & Garfunkel.

+The 1991 biography of the duo by Joseph Morella and Patricia Barey characterized their impact as:

+Although the musical team of Simon and Garfunkel had lasted a mere five years and had produced only six albums, they had become the voice of an era.
+Everyone in America knew who Mrs. Robinson was and that the sounds of silence were painful, inescapable, and universal.
+Within soaring, seamless harmony, Simon and Garfunkel had asked vital questions and had seemed to bring some order into a chaotic world wracked by war, drugs, alienation, and the passing of youth.

 In 2003, Rolling Stones 500 Greatest Albums of All Time list included Bridge over Troubled Water at number 51, Parsley, Sage, Rosemary and Thyme at number 201, Bookends at number 233, and Greatest Hits at number 293.
-And in 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Bridge over Troubled Water" at number 47, "The Boxer" at number 105, and "The Sound of Silence" at number 156.
+In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Bridge over Troubled Water" at number 47, "The Boxer" at number 105, and "The Sound of Silence" at number 156.